By filling out your contact information, you will receive word of actions you can take to support working families in Texas.

 To sign up for daily e-mail news from the Texas AFL-CIO, send your name, union affiliation (if any) and e-mail address to email@example.com

-Texas AFL-CIO President Becky Moeller is quoted in a statement on the subject at the link.
+Texas AFL-CIO President Becky Moeller posted a statement on this subject.

 The race to victory for COPE-endorsed candidates on Nov.
 4 hinges on walking, not running.

 The Texas AFL-CIO and Central Labor Councils across Texas need you to volunteer at least two of your Saturday mornings this fall to help block-walk on behalf of labor's endorsed candidates.